frioux/blog/content/pages/perl-2.md

 The difference is pretty small, so I'll point it out.
 The ^ means match at the beginning of the string, and the $ means match at the end.

-Ok, so those are the basics of regular expression.
+OK, so those are the basics of regular expression.
 Wanna learn the really cool stuff?
 Lets!

 Once I wrote an AIMBot that would deliver messages to people when they got